Investigating saturation effects and the virtual pion in leading neutron events at HERA with the dipole model: Results

 \section{Results}

 In Fig.~\ref{dipole_pion}, we show the total photon-pion cross section as a function of longitudinal momentum fraction of the proton carried by the neutron, $x_L$, in the bSat and bNonSat dipole models.
 The cross section rises with $W$ for both small and large $Q^2$ in both models.
 As expected there is no saturation observed, since the dipole-pion and dipole-proton cross sections are related and we have not seen any saturation effects in the latter.
 This is important as the photon-pion cross section is an integral part of the calculation of the semi-inclusive leading neutron spectrum which exhibits Feynman scaling, hence such a scaling, if it exists, should be found in both models.
 The dipole-pion cross section also decreases with the increasing values of $Q^2$ which is the expected high energy behaviour.
 It appears that for very large $W$ with $Q^2=50~$GeV$^2$ the bSat model is slighty above the bNonSat model.
-We have checked that this is an effect from extrapolating the model fits away from the kinematics of the inclusive measurements that are available to the fits.
+We have checked that this is an effect from extrapolating the model fits away from the kinematics of the inclusive measurements that are available to the fits, and is a result from differing parameters in the bNonSat and bSat models.